KeystoneHQ/keystone-developer/docs/integration/sign/cosmos.md

 requestId: String // UUID for current request
 signData: String // the serialized unsigned transaction data, in hex string
 dataType: Enum // supported data type.
 Amino, Direct, Textual and Message
-origin: String(Optional) // source of the request, wallet name etc
+origin: Optional(String) // source of the request, wallet name etc
 accounts: Array (
   path: String // the HD path to tell which private key should be used to sign the data
   xfp: String // master fingerprint provided by Keystone when getting accounts
-  address: String(Optional) // the address for request this signing )
+  address: Optional(String) // the address for request this signing )
 ```